Author: Editor's Desk

 New Horizons of Virtual Reality: Exploring Utopia Through the Evolution of Second Life

-Annie Berman is a media artist living and working in New York City.
+Annie Berman, named one of The Independent’s ten filmmakers to watch (2016), is a media artist living and working in New York City.
 Her background in photography and psychology inspires work about visual culture, virtual realities, and the changing media landscape.
-Her films, videos, performances, and installations have shown internationally in galleries, festivals, universities, and conferences including the Museum of Modern Art’s Doc Fortnight, Rooftop… Read more »
+Her films, videos, performances, and installations have shown internationally including at the Museum of Modern Art’s Doc Fortnight, Rooftop Films, Galerie Patrick Ebensperger Berlin, Kassel Hauptbahnhof, and the Rome Independent Film Festival where she was awarded the Best Experimental Film Prize.
+Recently, Annie spoke with The Independent’s editor about her newest VR project—an exploration of the possibilities and limitations of virtual reality through the aftermath of Second Life.

 New Documentary on Historic “Rumble in the Jungle” Boxing Match